Find answers to frequently asked questions about the Community Education Fund.

 All Community Education Fund applications should be submitted by downloading the application documents, filling them out, and submitting them at cef@elections.govt.nz.

-The application documents will be available on this website on 7 April.
-The deadline for the Māori Electoral Option part of the Community Education fund is midnight on 11 May 2026
+The application documents for the General Election part of the fund will be available on this website on 25 May 2026.
+The deadline for the General Election part of the Community Education Fund is midnight on 19 June 2026.

 Please make sure to include: